Vive la Belle Époque! The Story of Giovanni Boldini and Franca Florio

 Portrait of Franca Florio is an oil-on-canvas painted by the Italian artist in 1901, last edited in 1924.

-The commissioner of this magnetic, and highly complimentary portrait was Franca’s husband, Ignazio Florio Jr. He was no less subject to public attention than his wife.
-He loved the good life and often cheated on her.
+The commissioner of this magnetic, and highly complementary portrait was Franca’s husband, Ignazio Florio Jr. He was no less subject to public attention than his wife.
+He loved a good life and unfortunately often cheated on her.
 It is said that the pearl necklace Franca is wearing in this painting is a gift from him.
 A token of apology for being so incredibly unfaithful.
 It has 365 beads, one for every day of the year.

-The original painting was more or less as we see it today, apart from some fabric that covered Franca's arms.
+The original painting looked more or less as we see it today, apart from some fabric that covered Florio’s arms.
 Ignazio ordered Boldini to paint this in, as naked flesh was regarded as indecent.
-After the Florio's portrait changed ownership in 1924, Franca’s arms resurfaced in all their dynamic and pale glory, at the hands of Giovanni himself.
+After the ownership of the portrait changed in 1924, Florio’s arms resurfaced in all their dynamic and pale glory, at the hands of Boldini himself.

 Sargent’s Madame X

-In 1884, scandal hit Boldini’s friend and the lady in the portrait Madame X. Her name was Virginie Gautreau and she was a very desirable woman, who looked for adventures, despite being a married woman.
-In a nutshell: John Singer Sargent’s 'mistake' was to paint with too much liberty, a dress strap hanging off her shoulder.
-Similarly to Franca's arms, the showing of too much epidermal radiance was deemed indecorous.
+In 1884, a scandal hit Boldini’s friend and the lady in the portrait Madame X. Her name was Virginie Gautreau and she was a very desirable woman, who looked for adventures, despite being married.
+In a nutshell: John Singer Sargent’s “mistake” was to paint a dress strap hanging off her shoulder with too much liberty.
+Similar to Florio’s arms, the showing of too much epidermal radiance was deemed indecorous.

-Urged by raging public disdain, incremented by the popularity of the lady, the British painter fixed the detail by securing the strap in place, as we see it today.
-Sadly, it was by then too late and both the artist and Virginie's reputations were ruined.
-When Sargent fled Paris to return to England, he left his Parisian study to Giovanni.
+Urged by raging public disdain, incremented by the popularity of the lady, the American painter fixed the detail by securing the strap in place, as we see it today.
+Sadly, it was by then too late and both the artist and Gautreau’s reputations were ruined.
+When Sargent fled Paris to return to England, he left his Parisian study to Boldini.

 On the contrary, the composition of the scene is very similar.
 The women are alone with their lunar pallor, standing out against the pitch black of the fabric.
 The intimacy of the captured moment, the ladies’ elegance and sensuality, the unforgiving world that they embody, all unify the subjects.